 Vangelis (1943-2022)

-While his solo work remained steady, Vangelis' work on "Chariots" brought him commissions from sporting bodies to soundtrack huge sports events such as the 2000 Sydney Olympics, the 2002 Japan and South Korea World Cups, and the 2004 Athens Olympics.
+While his solo work remained steady, Vangelis' work on "Chariots" brought him commissions from sporting bodies to soundtrack major sports events such as the 2000 Sydney Olympics, the 2002 Japan and South Korea World Cups, and the 2004 Athens Olympics.

 We will miss a legendary film composer like Vangelis, who has now gone to a better place.
-Here are the pieces of his famous scores from "Chariots of Fire" and "Blade Runner".
+Here are the pieces of his famous scores from "Chariots of Fire" and "Blade Runner."

 No comments: